Mallinckrodt: Revealing Earnings Call

 MNK CEO Mark Trudeau.
 Source: The Business Journal

-Like other acquirers of biotech brands Mallinckrodt (NYSE:MNK) is under fire.
+Like other acquirers of biotech brands, Mallinckrodt (NYSE:MNK) is under fire.
 What happens when the acquisitions stop and the company can no longer raise prices?
 That is the question currently dogging the company.
-To get a better understanding of Mallinckrodt's future I combed through its recent quarterly earnings call.
+To get a better understanding of Mallinckrodt's future, I combed through its recent quarterly earnings call.
 Below is my interpretation.

 Management On Methylphenidate